Skip to content ↓

 Attendance Support

 Once a child is registered at a school, it is the legal responsibility of the parent or carer to make sure they attend regularly and on time.
 Poor attendance is likely to have a negative impact on the child’s learning, friendships and confidence in school.
 As an academy, we strive for the best possible attendance for all our pupils and so track and monitor attendance regularly.
-Our Education Welfare Officer will be based in the academy every Friday to support with attendance and together we aim to work in partnership with families to provide the help and support needed to ensure the best possible attendance for our pupils.
+Our Education Welfare Officer will be based in the academy every Friday to support with attendance, and together we aim to work in partnership with families to provide the help and support needed to ensure the best possible attendance for our pupils.

 Punctuality